 There is a static method here called

-playerColorToBoardToken that was used, this sets the set's the value in the board position to a numeric value that is associated with the current player's colour.
+playerColorToBoardToken that was used, this sets the value in the board position to a numeric value that is associated with the current player's colour.

 Add it to the